Jeff Franklin

-Early life
+Early life and education

-Franklin was born in Inglewood, California, and raised in a Jewish family..
-In 1976 Franklin graduated from the University of the Pacific.
-He studied media production at UCLA while working as a substitute teacher in his hometown, before becoming a writer.
+Franklin was born in Inglewood, California.
+In 1976 Franklin graduated from Raymond College at the University of the Pacific.
+He worked as a substitute teacher in his hometown, before becoming a writer.

 Career

 Franklin began his television career as a writer and producer for Laverne & Shirley and Bosom Buddies.
-Franklin pitched his own show to ABC called "House of Comics" which featured three comics living together.
+Franklin created a sitcom called "House of Comics" which featured three comics living together.
 ABC was looking for a family sitcom, so Franklin added children and the idea evolved into the show Full House, which ran on the ABC network from 1987 to 1995.

 During Full House, Franklin created Hangin' with Mr. Cooper, starring comedian Mark Curry.
 Franklin departed for Hanging with Mr. Cooper in September 1992.
-His other TV credits include both writing and production on shows such as, It's Garry Shandling's Show, and Malcolm & Eddie.
-He also wrote, produced and directed the first Olsen twins movie, To Grandmother's House We Go.
-By 1991, Jeff Franklin had received a deal with Lorimar, but the pact was terminated in 1993 so that he could become an independent producer.
+His other television credits include writing, directing and executive producing on shows such as, It's Garry Shandling's Show, and Malcolm & Eddie.
+He also co-wrote, produced and directed the first Olsen twins movie, To Grandmother's House We Go.
+By 1991, Franklin had received a deal with Lorimar, but the pact was mutually terminated in 1993.
 In 1997, he had signed a deal with Columbia TriStar Television.

 Franklin's most notable film writing credits include the teen comedies Just One of the Guys (1985) and Summer School (1987), starring Mark Harmon.

-On April 20, 2015, Netflix announced the streaming service would pick up thirteen episodes of Fuller House, a sequel to Full House.
-Netflix also announced Franklin would oversee the production along with Robert L. Boyett and Thomas L. Miller.
-All 13 episodes of the first season premiered on February 26, 2016.
-The series ended in its fifth season on June 2, 2020, due to competition and inability to grow significantly its audience.